English Language and Literature

 Scholarships and Financial Assistance

 The English department offers two scholarships, the Dawn M. Sisas Scholarship and the Kwiatek Scholarship.
-The Sisas Scholarship goes to an outstanding first-year English major who attended Southern High School in Anne Arundel County.
+The Sisas Scholarship goes to an outstanding English major who attended Southern High School in Anne Arundel County.
 The Kwiatek Scholarship goes to several outstanding English majors each year to defray academic expenses, for instance, for a study abroad opportunity, an internship, or course tuition.

 Beyond the English department, the Office of Student Financial Aid (OSFA) administers all types of federal, state, and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: www.financialaid.umd.edu.